cyberbotics/webots-doc/guide/object-mirror.md

 > **File location**: "WEBOTS\_HOME/projects/objects/mirror/protos/Mirror.proto"

-### Description
+### Mirror Description

-A simple mirror made of a display attached to a camera The reflected image does not depend on the viewpoint position
+A simple mirror made of a display attached to a camera.
+The reflected image does not depend on the viewpoint position.